NishchayAnand/software-engineering/System Design/LLD/OOP/Design Principles/SOLID/Dependency Inversion Principle/Notes.md

 # Understanding Dependency Inversion Principle

+**DEFINITION:** Depend upon abstractions.
+Do not depend upon concrete classes.

+At first, this priciple sounds a lot like **Program to an interface, not an implementation.** It is similar, however, the **Dependency Inversion Principle** makes an even stronger statement about abstraction.
+It suggests that our high-level components should not depend on our low-level components, rather, they should both depend on the abstractions.

+---

 The Dependency Inversion Principle (DIP) states that **"High-level modules should not depend on low-level modules."** This means that high-level classes should interact with low-level classes through `interfaces`, rather than concrete implementations.

 > **High-level modules:** These are classes that are typically more abstract and concern themselves with the core business logic of the application.
 Examples: order processing service, payment processing service, user authentication service.